Royal Academy Exhibition of 1808

 The Royal Academy Exhibition of 1808 was the fortieth annual Summer Exhibition of the British Royal Academy of Arts.
 It was held at Somerset House in London between 2 May and 18 June 1808 during the early Regency era.
 It drew nearly sixty thousand visitors, but was "not particularly notable" according to one critic although other reviews were more positive.

 One of the most popular works on display was the young Scottish artist David Wilkie's genre painting The Card Players.
 Wilkie had enjoyed success with his scenes of everyday life that drew inspiration from the Dutch Old Masters of the seventeenth century.
 J.M.W.
 Turner submitted his own genre work The Unpaid Bill, which was regarded as an attempt to match Wilkie.
 The Academy's hanging committee may have placed them close together to draw comparisons.
 However, critics were generally unimpressed that Turner had not focused on his atmospheric seascapes.
 This was the only work that Turner submitted to the Academy that year, instead displaying his paintings at his own studio gallery in Marylebone as well as the rival British Institution.

 As often portraits featured heavily amongst the submitted works.
 Thomas Lawrence exhibited a clutch of fashionable works.
 Particular attention was drawn to his Portrait of William Pitt featuring the late Prime Minister.
 Lawrence's rival William Beechey presented a portrait of the Duke of Cambridge, a son of George III.
 Other prominent figures who submitted portraits included Martin Archer Shee, James Lonsdale and Samuel Lane.

-The President of the Royal Academy displayed several history paintings including Thetis Bringing Armour to Achilles.
+The President of the Royal Academy Benjamin West displayed several history paintings including Thetis Bringing Armour to Achilles.
 His Death of Nelson in the Cockpit of the Victory was a follow-up to his 1806 painting The Death of Nelson.
 West had recently visited Bath in the West Country and he also exhibited four pictures of the county surrounding the city and nearby Bristol.
 West's fellow American John Singleton Copley displayed a Tudor era history painting The Offer of the Crown to Lady Jane Grey.
 Loutherbourg, close to the end of his lengthy career, sent in several landscapes reflecting the growing romantic style.
 John Constable, at this point a comparatively obscure young artist, sent in three pictures from his recent visit to the Lake District.
 These included views of Lake Windermere and Borrowdale in Cumberland.